aristanetworks/avd-workshops/workshops/avd.md

 ???+ info

-    In the ATD environment, vEOS/cEOS virtual switches use `Management0` in the default VRF.
-When using actual hardware switches, `Management1` is used.
+    In the ATD environment, cEOS virtual switches use `Management0` in the default VRF.
+When using actual hardware or vEOS switches, `Management1` is used.
 The included basic switch configurations may need to be adjusted for your environment.

 Below is an example basic configuration file for s1-spine1: